 Keep Antibiotics Working

-- Taking antibiotics encourages harmful bacteria that live inside you to become resistant.
+Taking antibiotics unnecessarily encourages harmful bacteria that live inside you to become resistant.
 That means that antibiotics may not work when you really need them.
 This puts you and your family at risk of a more severe or longer illness.
 Take your GP, pharmacist or nurse’s advice when it comes to antibiotics.